Torom/BotLi/README.md

 # How to install

+First, ask yourself if there is a good reason to create another bot.
+If you are developing your **own engine** or have a cool idea that makes it interesting **for humans** to play against your bot, then BotLi is for you.

+Please refrain from creating another Stockfish bot.
+There are already enough of them, and that is **not** what the Lichess bot API is intended for.

 - **NOTE: Only Python 3.11 or later is supported!**
 - Download the repo into BotLi directory: `git clone https://github.com/Torom/BotLi.git`
 - Navigate to the directory in cmd/Terminal: `cd BotLi`